fabioberger/Mobile-Live-Chat-Support-Server/readme.markdown

-## LiveMobile Server
+## Live Chat Server
-Server backend for native app live chat support
+Server backend for native app live chat support written in Node.js.
+Includes XMPP server to respond to chat inquiries from XMPP clients.

 ### How to use: